7 ways to play a B sus 4 chord on guitar

 After learning your open chords on the guitar, you’ll soon want to know how to play sus 4 chords, which often come up in many popular songs.
-In this post, we’ll be covering the B sus 4 chord, which is short for suspended 4.
+In this lesson, we’ll be covering the B sus 4 chord, which is short for suspended 4.

 The B sus 4 chord has an simple open chord shape but there are many different ways you can play this chord throughout the guitar fretboard.
 By knowing different sus 4 chord variations, you’ll be able to use them in different musical contexts.